Thomas D'Oylie: Student

 He entered Magdalen College, Oxford by 1563, and was awarded his BA degree in 1564, becoming MA in 1569.
 He failed to gain the degree of Bachelor of Medicine from Oxford in 1571, and resolved to qualify as a physician in a foreign University.
-Almost at once he became attached to the entourage of Robert Dudley, 1st Earl of Leicester.
+He immedietly became attached to the entourage of Robert Dudley, 1st Earl of Leicester.
 A warm friendship sprang up between Thomas and the Bacon brothers, his in-laws.
 He spent some time in Paris in 1580.
-He received his medical degree from the University of Basel in 1581 or 1582, served as an army doctor at Antwerp, and was present at the Siege of Oudenarde in 1582.
+He received his medical degree from the University of Basel in 1581 or 1582, served as an army doctor at Antwerp, and was present at the Siege of Oudenaarde in 1582.